GothenburgBitFactory/tw.org/content/docs/hooks_guide.md

 You can test your hook script independently from Taskwarrior, which is a good idea.
 First we make our script executable, then we simply run it from the command line and feed it sample JSON.
-Here is an example test run, using valid JSON, but it is not a valid task - it\'s just a test.
+Here is an example test run, using valid JSON, but it is not a valid task - it's just a test.

 ```
 $ chmod +x hook.py